-The modifications mainly consist of an addition to Snort's alert processing pipeline which intercepts alerts to be passed to enabled alert plug-ins.
-These alerts are queued for verification by a pool of verification threads.
-This allows Snort to continue processing events while alert verification takes place in the background.
-An overview of the architecture of the current implementation is depicted in Figure 1.
+The alert verification tool consists of an addition to Snort's alert-processing pipeline.
+The alerts produced by Snort are queued for processing by a pool of verification threads.
+This design allows Snort to continue processing events while alert verification takes place in the background.
+An overview of the architecture of the current implementation is depicted in Fig. 1.
 In addition, the Snort rule language was extended to include new keywords to perform forensic checks at the target hosts.

-Because our verification system is implemented as a part of the Snort sensor, both are located together.
-This is not a requirement of active verification, however, and it would also be possible to have a single verification system that receives alerts via the network from multiple sensors.
-In this case, the alert verification tool could be integrated into the alert collection framework.
-Because we wanted to allow the stand-alone use of Snort with the verification enhancements, the use of multiple Snort sensors would imply that multiple verification modules are running.
-This should be no problem, because the performance impact of the verification tool is low.
+Because our verification system is implemented as a part of the Snort sensor, the same process performs both the intrusion detection analysis and the verification process.
+However, this is not a requirement of active verification, and it would also be possible to have a separate verification system that receives alerts from multiple sensors.
+In this case, the alert verification tool could be integrated into a centralized alert collection framework.

+Note that, because we implemented the verification process as a module of the Snort sensor, if multiple Snort sensors are used then multiple verification processes will be executed for attacks that are detected by more than one sensor.
+We anticipated that this would not be a problem, because the performance impact of the verification tool is low.

-3.1 Active verification with remote access
+3.1 Active Verification with Remote Access

 The component that performs active verification with remote access relies on NASL [Ar02] scripts written for the Nessus [Nes] vulnerability scanner.
 More precisely, the component is implemented as a patch to Snort, which integrates the Nessus vulnerability scanner into Snort's core to perform verification of alerts.
-Nessus was chosen as a verification mechanism because of the generally high quality of its vulnerability checks, its minimal impact on production networks, and the ease with which it could be integrated into Snort.
+Nessus was chosen as a verification mechanism because of the high quality of its vulnerability checks, its minimal impact on production networks, and the ease with which it could be integrated into Snort.

-For each alert that is processed by a verification thread, the CVE ID, a unique identifier for vulnerabilities which is assigned by the Common Vulnerabilities and Exposures project [CVE], is extracted and used as an index into Nessus' collection of NASL scripts.
+For each alert that is processed by a verification thread, the corresponding Common Vulnerabilities and Exposures identifier [CVE] is extracted and used as an index into Nessus' collection of NASL scripts.
 NASL is the scripting language designed for the Nessus security scanner.
-Its aim is to allow anyone to easily and quickly write a plug-in to test for a certain security hole, which can then be used by the Nessus scanner.
-If an appropriate NASL script is found, it is executed by an embedded NASL interpreter against the victim host or network identified by the current alert.
+Its aim is to allow one to easily and quickly write plug-ins to test for security holes.

+When an appropriate NASL script is found, the script is executed by an embedded NASL interpreter against the victim host or network identified by the alert.
 The vulnerable status of the target is extracted from the NASL interpreter's output and is used to flag the detected attack as either successful or unsuccessful.
-The alert is then queued for output by any enabled alert plug-ins.
-The result of each verification is also cached for a configurable period in order to reduce load on the network.
-When no appropriate NASL script is found, the alert has to be flagged as undetermined.
+The alert is then queued for output by subsequent alert plug-ins that have been enabled in Snort.
+The result of each verification is also cached for a period of time in order to reduce load on the network.
+When no appropriate NASL script is found, the alert is flagged as undetermined.

-3.2 Active verification with authenticated access
+3.2 Active Verification with Authenticated Access

 The component that is responsible for active verification with authenticated access performs checks for the "known" outcome (i.e., evidence) of an attack at the target host.
-To this end, Snort rules can be augmented with simple rule extensions that specify forensic evidence.
+To this end, Snort rules can be augmented with simple rule extensions that specify forensic evidence to be looked for on the victim host or network.
 In the current version, the following extensions have been implemented.